-Local H:M:S - Local hours, minutes and seconds (HH:MM:SS.SSSS).
+Local H:M:S - Local hours, minutes and seconds (HH:MM:SS.SSSS) in GPS time scale.

-GMT H:M:S - GMT hours, minutes and seconds (HH:MM:SS.SSSS).
+GMT H:M:S - GMT hours, minutes and seconds (HH:MM:SS.SSSS) in GPS time scale.

 Local time correction:

 This is necessary for both Leica and User# formats using Local H:M:S. This is the offset, in hours, from GMT.
 For the Eastern Standard Time zone, this number is 5.
 For the Pacific Standard Time zone, this number is 8.
 During daylight savings time, these numbers are reduced by one.
 An incorrect entry causes the camera marks to be displayed incorrectly or not be displayed at all.